NAAMAN ○

 Earth was divided in his lifetime

-פרס | 𐎱𐎠𐎼𐎿 – "From Persia"
+פרס / 𐎱𐎠𐎼𐎿 – "From the Land of Horses"

-Tribe/group from Mesopotamia ≈ 1000 – Present
+Tribe/group from Mesopotamia

-Famous people include Cyrus the Great Darius, Ahasuerus, Xerxes, and Artaxerxes
+Famous people include Cyrus the Great, Darius, Ahasuerus, Xerxes, and Artaxerxes

 -